-Line Function Reporting to Role First line of defense Lines of business President & CEO Unit management is fully responsible for risks management and for implementing an appropriate control environment for its operations Second line of defense Risks Control Division, which is th primary function, and other units.
-President & CEO The Risks Control Division, headed by the CRO, acts in concert with other divisions, including the Accounting and Financial Reporting Division and the Legal Division, the Bank Secretary's office, part of the Human Resources Division, some units of the Planning, Operations and Client Assets Division and the Public Ombudsman Unit, in order to assist management in promoting an integrated, cross- corporate vision of risks, plan and develop the risks management framework, challenge and ensure completeness and effectiveness of the risks management framework and internal controls and review of this framework in view of the strategic plan, annual work plan and the Bank's business targets.
-Third line of defense Internal Audit The Bank's Board of Directors Review the effectiveness and efficiency (mostly in retrospect) of work processes and risk management in conformity with a risk-based multi-annual program, identify weaknesses in internal controls which may impact the effectiveness of control and monitoring remedial action taken for such identified weaknesses.
+Line Function Reporting to Role First line of defense Lines of business Business line managers, reporting directly to the President & CEO Unit management is primarily responsible for risks management and for implementing an appropriate control environment for its operations Second line or defense f Risks Control Division, which is the primary contro function, and other units.
+The Risks Control Division, headed by the CRO, is independent of the business units, acts in concert with control functions of other divisions, including the Financial Information and Reporting Division and the Legal Division, the Bank Secretary's office, part of the Human Capital, Resources and Operations Division and the Public Ombudsman Unit, in order to complete the risk management activities of the first line, and to assist management in promoting an integrated, cross-corporate vision of risks, plan and develop the risks management framework, challenge and ensure completeness and effectiveness of the risks management framework and internal controls and review of this framework in view of the strategic plan, annual work plan and the Group's business targets.
+Third line of defense Internal Audit The Bank's Board of Directors Acts independently, reviews the effectiveness and efficiency (mostly in retrospect) of work processes and risk management in conformity with a risk-based multi-annual program, identify weaknesses in internal controls which may impact the effectiveness of control and monitoring remedial action taken for such identified weaknesses.

 Different interfaces have been specified between the lines of defense, including forums and reporting channels deployed under normal and emergency conditions.
-Communication about risks between the different lines of defense is designed to ensure the information flow which allows the Bank to address the material risks for its operations, or the potential for development of such events, while achieving the Bank's business targets.
+A strong risk culture and risk communication between the three lines of defense are appropriate for proper risk management governancel risk communication is designed to ensure the information flow which allows the Bank to address the material risks for its operations, or the potential for development of such events, while achieving the Bank's business targets.